Task Force Report (2019)

 - NatSci should encourage broader searches for faculty positions.
 Extremely targeted hires in restrictively-specified research areas are less likely to yield qualified representatives from underrepresented groups, since candidates from minoritized groups currently make up a tiny fraction of the potential candidate pool in many fields.

-- Candidates for all NatSci faculty and staff positions should be required to submit diversity and inclusion statements as part of their application packets.
+- Candidates for all NatSci employees positions should be required to submit diversity and inclusion statements as part of their application packets.

-- NatSci should retain oversight of faculty and staff candidate pools to ensure that that they include a diverse group of candidates.
+- NatSci should retain oversight of employees candidate pools to ensure that that they include a diverse group of candidates.

 9. Incorporate equity and Inclusion-related goals as part of annual reviews, and reappointment, promotion and tenure.

-- Implement changes to faculty and staff annual reviews that require a commitment to inclusive excellence, as demonstrated by setting and meeting annual diversity and inclusion goals.
+- Implement changes to employees annual reviews that require a commitment to inclusive excellence, as demonstrated by setting and meeting annual diversity and inclusion goals.